• Skip to primary navigation

 Saint-Nicolas Church in Barfleur

-The present church was built between the 17th and 18th centuries (it has already been destroyed twice).
+The current church was built between the 17th and 18th centuries (it has already been destroyed twice).

 I was surprised by this church.
-It has a very unique architecture, and its location by the sea in the charming village of Barfleur contributes to this.
+It has a very unique architecture, and its seaside location in the charming village of Barfleur contributes to this.

-It has a variety of roof shapes: classic triangular, square tower, dome, angular… There is no boring angle to look at.
+It features a variety of roof shapes: classic triangular, square tower, domed, angular… There’s no boring angle to look at.

 But what I find most surprising is the square tower.
-Thanks to it, the church looks like a small castle.
+It makes the church look like a small castle.

 • Location